-1 Overview of Natural Gas Sector
+Overview of Natural Gas Sector

-1.1 A brief outline of your jurisdiction's natural gas sector, including a general description of: natural gas reserves; natural gas production including the extent to which production is associated or non-associated natural gas; import and export of natural gas, including liquefied natural gas (LNG) liquefaction and export facilities, and/or receiving and re-gasification facilities ("LNG facilities"); natural gas pipeline transportation and distribution/transmission network; natural gas storage; and commodity sales and trading.
+1.1 A brief outline of your jurisdiction's natural gas sector, including a general description of: natural gas reserves; natural gas production including the extent to which production is associated or non-associated natural gas; import and export of natural gas, including liquefied natural gas ("LNG") liquefaction and export facilities, and/or receiving and re-gasification facilities ("LNG facilities"); natural gas pipeline transportation and distribution/transmission network; natural gas storage; and commodity sales and trading.

-Angola has around 383 billion cubic metres of proven natural gas resources (information available on the 2019 Annual Statistical Bulletin of the Organization of the Petroleum Exporting Countries ("2019 Annual Bulletin")).
-Historically, most of the natural gas was re-injected into oil fields to help recovery or simply flared off as a by-product of oil operations.
+Angola has around 300 billion cubic metres of proven natural gas reserves (information available on the 2022 Annual Statistical Bulletin of the Organization of the Petroleum Exporting Countries ("2021 Annual Bulletin")).
+Historically, most of the natural gas was re-injected into oil fields ("Jazigos Petroliferos") to help recovery, or simply flared off as a by-product of oil operations.
 The first exportation of LNG took place in June 2013.
+Some of the major players in the sector have announced their plans to start exporting non-associated natural gas in 2025.